 For the build alternatives, only two residential relocations will be required.
 Because the adverse impacts during construction will be temporary, no additional mitigation and enhancement measures and offsetting benefits are required.
-However, 2422 businesses will be purchased and relocated due to this project's right of way requirements and access to business issues.
+However, 24 businesses will be purchased and relocated due to this project's right of way requirements and access to business issues.
+As discussed in the 2018 EA, no significant environmental justice impacts are anticipated as a result of the proposed project.